by Carol

 The Gold Coast

-Our big blue house in Takoradi has its own private swimming pool and is located in a quiet residential area, close to some great Ghanian markets, bars and of course the beach!
-Ghana is about a 6 hour flight from the UK and conveniently has only a +1 hour time difference.
+Our big blue house in Takoradi has a private swimming pool and is in a quiet residential area, close to some great Ghanaian markets, bars and, of course, the beach!
+Ghana is about a 6-hour flight from the UK; conveniently, there is only a +1-hour time difference.
+Whether you're looking for a Ghanaian elective or another healthcare placement in Africa, each country offers a unique and enriching experience.

 GHANA - TAKORADI